Mascarene parrot: Taxonomy

-The Mascarene parrot was first mentioned by the French traveller Sieur Dubois in his 1674 travelogue and only described a few times from life afterwards.
+The Mascarene parrot was first mentioned by the French traveller Sieur Dubois in his 1674 travelogue from the Mascarene Island of Réunion, and was only described a few times from life afterwards.
 At least three live specimens were brought to France in the late 18th century and kept in captivity, two of which were described while alive.
 Today, two stuffed specimens exist; the holotype, specimen MNHN 211, which is in the Muséum National d'Histoire Naturelle in Paris, while the other, specimen NMW 50.688, is in the Naturhistorisches Museum in Vienna.
 The latter specimen was bought from the Leverian Museum during a sale in London in 1806.
 A third stuffed specimen existed around the turn of the 18th century.
 The Mascarene parrot was scientifically described as Psittacus mascarinus (abbreviated as "mascarin") by the Swedish zoologist Carl Linnaeus in 1771.
 This name was first used by the French zoologist Mathurin Jacques Brisson in 1760 but was not intended as a scientific name.
 The name is a reference to the Mascarene Islands, which were themselves named after their Portuguese discoverer, Pedro Mascarenhas.